flo-compiler/flo/README.md

     }
 }
 ```
-- [ ] Object Literal Intialization.
+- [ ] Object Literal Intialization as named tuples.
 (Also should work on function return and parameter passing)
 ```
-chef: Chef = {specialty: "cake"}
+chef: Chef = (specialty: "cake")
 ```
 - [x] Class containing methods without body are considered an abstract class/interface (Objects of that class cannot be created but other classes can inherit that class and implement those methods).
 ```